 Millard L. Fretland of Carlton, Fields, Ward, Emmanuel, Smith & Cutler, P.A., Pensacola, for defendant/appellee James Donohoe.

 698 So.2d 1328 (Fla.
 1st DCA 1997).

 Since 1993, Michael R. Rollo has focused on the legal defense of citizens accused of crimes and has represented thousands of clients over the years.
 Virtually all of those representations have been in serious felony and misdemeanor criminal cases.

 Mr. Rollo is one of very few Florida criminal trial attorneys who has been deemed an expert in the practice of Criminal Trial Law, having achieved Board Certification by the Florida Bar in 2003, 2008, 2013, and 2018.

 Besides criminal trials and hearings of all types, Mike Rollo will review and accept selected:

 You are important:

 "As my clients and I work together, I ask them to remember that successfully resolving their case centers on discovering the true facts.
-After that, I will apply the correct Constitutional law, statutory law, case law, and procedural rules to those facts, to determine the best possible defense to the allegations, based on the facts and the law."
+After we do that, I will apply the correct Constitutional law, statutory law, case law, and procedural rules to those facts, to determine the best possible defense to the Government's allegations, based on the facts and the law."